-When the level of need is more complex and involves two or three needs that require several services to work together, then a Targeted Help Request for Service should be completed and submitted to the Multi-Agency Safeguarding Hub (MASH).
+When the level of need is more complex and involves two or three needs that require several services to work together, then a Targeted Help Request for Support form should be completed and submitted to the Multi-Agency Safeguarding Hub (MASH).

 The Early Help process guides and assists children and families and professionals so that they can get the right help to meet need.
 The MASH screens all referrals and ensures that Targeted Help is the right level of support to offer, and that there is enough information in the Request for Service.
 Information on thresholds and levels of need can be found in TSCB Threshold Document.

 Following screening, all Requests for Service go to our Targeted Help Panel.
 This uses the knowledge and experience of a range of services to decide which service should take the lead on the case, and deciding who will make contact with the family to arrange a Team around the Family Opens in a new window meeting.
 At this meeting, all relevant people and services will work together to draw up a Single Plan.